Jesuloba-world/audiophile/README.md

 -   Headphones
 -   Speakers

-This website is built using React
+This website is built using React, Apollo, Graphql and Nextjs

+Coming soon